It’s very difficult to find sustainable, tasty and healthy extra virgin olive oil.

 On the other hand, small olive growers struggle to compete with the cheaper EVOO coming from intensive farming.
 But their olive oil is much richer in antioxidants and the olive trees can live for hundreds of years.
 It’s impossible to produce such high quality olive oil at a cheap price.
 The small growers preserve biodiversity because a different variety of olive is planted in each specific area.

-The traditional olive groves (like those you may have seen with me in Puglia) have 250 olive trees per hectare.
+The traditional olive groves (like those you may have seen in Puglia) feature 250 olive trees per hectare.
 Whereas, the new super-intensive plantations have around 1100-2500 plants per hectare.
-I know there are countries where farmers have 3500 plants per hectare!!
+I know there are countries where farmers even have 3500 plants per hectare!!

 This first picture features olive trees that are centuries old and are grown on a very rocky soil by the Adriatic sea coast in Puglia, Southern Italy.
 See how much space there is in between the trees: their roots are several meters long and are free to grow horizontally on the rocky soil.